fexga/easht/README.md

 ### Install kind

-Before installing the monitoring components and starting the sample experiments, a kind cluster be created first.
+Before installing the monitoring components and starting the sample experiments, a Kind cluster be created first.

-To install kind, instructions can be followed [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).
+To install Kind, instructions can be followed [here](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).

 ### Monitoring components